nagapraneethk/Smart-phone-Replica/README.md

 #### Font Color:

-This function is used to change the font color of the mobile(entire program).  system(“color ##”) command is used to change the desired font color.
+This function is used to change the font color of the mobile(entire program).  `system(“color ##”)` is used to change the desired font color.

 Before: